portworx/lcfs/README.md

 New layers are added after locking the parent layer in shared mode, if there is a parent layer.
 The newly created layer will be linked to the parent layer.
 All the layers taken on a parent layer are linked together as well.

-A layer is removed after locking that layer in exclusive mode.
-That makes sure all operations on that layer are drained.

 A layer with no parent layer forms a base layer.
 Base layer for any layer can be reached by traversing the parent layers starting from that layer.
 All layers with same base layer form a “tree of layers”.

+A layer is removed after locking that layer in exclusive mode.
+That makes sure all operations on that layer are drained.
+Also shared locks on the base layer is held during that operaton.

 Root layer is locked in shared mode while creating/deleting layers.
 Root layer is locked exclusive while unmounting the file system.